 About the Author: Brendan T. Hayes is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with Raymond James Financial Services.
 He can be reached in the firm’s Boca Raton, Fla., office at (561) 361-2001 or via email at email@example.com.

 Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
 Lauderdale, FL 33301 (954) 712-8888.

 Brendan T. Hayes is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.

-Raymond James is not affiliated with and does not endorse the opinions or services of Berkowitz Pollack Brant Advisors and Accountants.
+Raymond James is not affiliated with and does not endorse the opinions or services of Berkowitz Pollack Brant Advisors + CPAs.
 PWA is not a registered broker/deal and is independent of Raymond James Financial Services.
 Investment Advisory Services offered through Raymond James Financial Services Advisors, Inc., and Provenance Wealth Advisors.